About Me

 To preface, I would not categorize myself as a great writer.
 However, I’ve slowly learned that writing is an everyday necessity.
 So, if writing is a necessity, then I might as well get satisfied with being a bad writer!

-Consequently, I created this blog because I think there’s a lot of people who are like me.
-They have a desire to write things down, but somehow can’t because “they aren’t good at writing.”
-Yet, the unfortunate truth in that mindset is they are right, they probably aren’t that good at writing, because in reality everyone is a bad writer.
-Therefore, once you address your pride and embrace that strange truth that it’s okay to show people your really terrible writing, most of the time it should free you to be satisfied with writing more, or that’s what happened for me at least!
+So, I created this blog in 2022 because I think there’s a lot of people who are like me: People desire to write things down, but somehow can’t because “they aren’t good at writing.”
+And the unfortunate truth in that mindset is they are probably exactly right! they probably aren’t too good at writing, because in reality I believe that everyone is a bad writer.
+Therefore, once you address your pride and embrace that strange truth that it’s okay to show people your really terrible writing, maybe you might feel satisfied with writing more, or that’s what happened with me at least!

-So, I mention all of this to emphasize the importance of writing down stories.
-As the ancient Pslam goes “Let the redeemed of the Lord tell their story” (Pslam 107: 2).
-In other words, our testimonies have weight.
-There’s power when we share them, and sometimes when we share it might get a little messy.
-Yet we share them anyway, because imperfection also is a part of our story.
-In the midst of our brokenness, Jesus Christ died for our iniquities.
-Therefore, when one embrace’s their helplessness, it frees them to share their story!
-I pray that God might give you power and strength to write down your story, I’m sure people will be inspired by it, but we’ll never know until you share it.
+Needless to say, I mention all of this to emphasize the importance of writing down stories.
+As scripture says in Psalms, “Let the redeemed of the Lord tell their story” (Psalm 107: 2).
+Our testimonies have weight.
+There’s power when we share stories!
+Will every story be grammatically correct, and polished, and award winning?
+No. Yet we share stories anyway, because an unpolished, messy, imperfect story, is so much better than a story never told.
+So, I pray that God might give you power and strength to write down stories.
+Maybe someone will be inspired by it, but we’ll never know until you share it.

 “For you created my inmost being; you knit me together in my mother’s womb.
 I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.”